aws-samples/amazon-sagemaker-custom-container/README.md

 If you are comfortable provisioning an EC2 instance and creating a Lambda function, you can skip below and go ahead follow [this section](#optional-launch-ec2-instance) instead.

-If you want to focus your learning on SageMaker features and custom containers and let CloudFormation handle setting up the environment and test function, select the region below.
+If you want to focus your learning on SageMaker features and building a custom container and let [CloudFormation](https://aws.amazon.com/cloudformation/) handle setting up the environment and test function, select a region from the following.
 Click on the **Launch stack** link and it will bring up a CloudFormation console with the template loaded.
+The template will create a Cloud9 IDE, a S3 bucket, and a Lambda function.

 Region| Launch
 ------|-----